In the last 5 years, startup activity has gained immense velocity.

 So how did Pinterest crack the growth code?

-The one key aspect that led to their rise was that they built an incredibly sticky product.
+The one key aspect that led to their rise as a social media darling was that they built an incredibly sticky product.
 The platform was so addictive that users couldn’t help but spend more time on it.
 Here’s an illustration by Amit Pande showing how Pinterest is a habit-building product (based on Nir Eyal’s Hook Model).

 Plus, Pinterest fueled desire in their users by being an invitation-only platform.
-This made the user feel special.
-And, although it sounds counter-intuitive in the viral internet phenomenon generation, Pinterest’s initial growth was through word-of-mouth.
+Exclusivity made the user feel special.
+And, although it sounds counterintuitive in the viral internet phenomenon generation, Pinterest’s initial growth was through word-of-mouth.
+(As we’ll discuss soon, growth hacking involves unscalable tactics.)

 Finally, around August 2012, Pinterest dropped its invitation-only approach and opened its doors to anyone who wanted to join.